Adversary Lower Bounds for the Collision and the Set Equality Problems: Introduction

 For some other functions, lower bounds on quantum query complexity were obtained using the polynomial method~\cite{beals:pol}.
-This method is known to be suboptimal~\cite{ambainis:polVsQCC}, but it is not subject to the limitations of the positive-weighted adversary.
-This method works nice for functions with many symmetries.
-For instance, consider the \cpp and the \sep problems.
-The \cpp problem is to decide whether a function $x\colon [2n]\rightarrow[q]$ is one-to-one or two-to-one, given a promise that either case holds.
-The \sep problem is a special case of \cpp given an extra promise that the function $x$ is one-to-one on both subdomains $[1..n]$ and $[n+1..2n]$.
+This method is known to be suboptimal~\cite{ambainis:polVsQCC}, but it is not subject to the limitations of the positive-weight adversary.
+This method works well for functions with a lot of symmetries.
+A notable example of its application is for the \cpp and the \sep problems.

+In the \cpp problem, one has to decide whether the input function $x\colon [2n]\rightarrow[q]$ is one-to-one or two-to-one, provided that one of the two cases holds.
+The \sep problem is a special case of \cpp with an extra promise that the function $x$ is one-to-one on both subdomains $[1..n]$ and $[n+1..2n]$.
+The \cpp problem was defined in~\cite{brassard:collision}, and a quantum $\OO(n^{1/3})$-query algorithm for the problem was given (which also works for \sep).
+The \sep problem was defined by Shi~\cite{shi:collisionLowerOriginal} and conjectured to be as hard as \cpp.
+By the property testing barrier, no positive-weight adversary can give more than a trivial lower bound for any of these problems.
+Consequently, all known lower bounds for these problems were obtained using the polynomial method.

-The \cpp problem was defined in~\cite{brassard:collision} together with a $\OO(n^{1/3})$-query algorithm for the problem (that also applies to \sep).
-By the property testing barrier, no positive-weighted adversary can give a non-trivial lower bound.
-All known lower bounds for these problems were obtained using the polynomial method.
-Aaronson and Shi~\cite{shi:collisionLower} proved $\Omega(n^{1/3})$ lower bound for the \cpp problem using the polynomial method.
-The proof was subsequently simplified by Kutin~\cite{kutin:collisionLower}.
-The \sep problem was defined by Shi and conjectured to be as hard as \cpp~\cite{shi:collisionLowerOriginal}.
-Midrij\=anis showed an $\Omega((n/\log n)^{1/5})$ lower bound using a combination of the non-negative adversary and the polynomial methods~\cite{midrijanis:setEquality}.
-Very recently, Zhandry~\cite{zhandry:setEquality} proved a tight $\Omega(n^{1/3})$ lower bound for the \sep problem using rather complicated machinery from~\cite{zhandry:howToConstruct} based on the polynomial method.
+First, Aaronson and Shi~\cite{shi:collisionLower} proved an $\Omega(n^{1/3})$ lower bound for the \cpp problem.
+The proof was later simplified by Kutin~\cite{kutin:collisionLower}.
+Next, Midrij\=anis showed an $\Omega((n/\log n)^{1/5})$ lower bound for \sep using a combination of the positive-weight adversary and the polynomial methods~\cite{midrijanis:setEquality}.
+The lower bound for the \sep problem was used by Aaronson and Ambainis in their proof of the polynomial relation between the randomised and the quantum query complexity of partial permutation-invariant functions~\cite{aaronson:structure}.
+Recently, Zhandry~\cite{zhandry:setEquality} proved a tight $\Omega(n^{1/3})$ lower bound for the \sep problem using rather complicated machinery from~\cite{zhandry:howToConstruct} based on the polynomial method.
+This automatically strengthened the results in~\cite{aaronson:structure}.